 We advise mixing the disinfectant powder in a watering can and then walking back and forth watering the ground.
 This is best done in the twilight, on a dry day after the hens are shut in the house.

 A good disinfectant, like Net-Tex Virocur Poultry Disinfectant, cleans and disinfects in one application.
 It is highly effective against fungi, bacteria and viruses and is ideal for washing off the hardwood woodchip.
 A DEFRA approved disinfectant against all notifiable poultry diseases, it is safe for you and your girls.

 Ground Sanitising Powder is an easy to apply option in your run.
-Use it to treat against issues such as worms, as eggs, larvae or fully grown, as well as parasites and germs.
+Use it to treat issues such as worms, eggs, larvae or fully grown, as well as parasites and germs.

 Flyte Coop and Run Sanitising Powder is a new generation ground sanitiser containing Yucca and Halamid disinfectant.
 Effective at keeping the ground clean and fresh.

 Sprinkle the powder onto the woodchip and let it settle through to take care of any worms or parasites.
 Completely safe for chickens (you can use it in the coop too).
 It is best to do this at night, as it is just easier to do without your flock of girls under your feet.

 Doing these simple tasks, once a month (or more frequent raking and hosing as required), will keep the hardwood woodchip clean and sanitised.
 The Woodchip, with this care, will be good for up to a year, saving on the chore of having to remove and refill the poultry pen.